wks-sumo-logic/sumologic-splunk-inspector/readme.md

         sudo pip3 install pipenv

-    5. Clone this repo using the following command:
+    5. Clone this repo and change to the directory

-        git clone git@github.com:wks-sumo-logic/sumologic_splunk_inspector.git

-    This will create a new folder called sumologic_splunk_inspector.

     6. Change into the previous folder.
 Type the following to install all the package dependencies (this may take a while as this will download all of the libraries that it uses):